-Have You Lost Control of Your Data?
+Have You Lost Control of Your Data During a Ransomware Attack?

 The first issue that you have to understand, is under what circumstances do you need to inform stakeholders of the breach.
 The ICO regulations state that you have a legal responsibility to those whose data you hold, and have lost.
 If you have a ransomware attack, often it is targeted specifically to your company, and the attacker will attempt double extortion.
 This means that the attackers have gone into your systems and moved around to identify and extract the most sensitive data, hoping that the company will pay ransom to prevent the information from becoming freely available.
 Once they have done this, they will lock you out of your files and demand a ransom for the key to decrypt them.
 In double extortion cases, you have definitely lost control of your data, it will have been removed and is now in the possession of a third party.
 If the files are locked, and there is no evidence of the files being removed, be aware that you have still lost control of the data therefore, you should inform those whose data has been encrypted.